-Hospice care focuses on quality of life and providing compassionate care.
-In-home caregivers can provide hospice assistance at home, so you can be as comfortable as possible.

 Hospice care also called end-of-life care focuses on quality of life for seniors and providing compassionate care during the last phases of the disease so your loved one can be as comfortable as possible.
-In-home caregivers try to control and monitor the pain and any other symptoms to allow the individual to remain as comfortable and relaxed as possible.

 During an illness that is terminal, you or your loved ones may talk with your doctor and decide the treatments meant to cure or slow a disease are no longer working.
 Your doctor may refer you to hospice care if they believe the terminal illness only gives you 6 months or less to live.
-Hospice assistance isn't always a permanent choice.
-You can stay in hospice care beyond the expected time frame from what the doctor stated.
-End-of-life care for seniors can take place in a group home setting (residential care home), at home, at a hospice center,

-Our caregivers are here for you, to provide you with the care you need
+Provide you with the care you need

-Our compassionate caregivers can monitor and manage your pain level and symptoms to keep you as comfortable as possible
+Monitor and manage your pain level and symptoms to keep you as comfortable as possible

 Home Care 4 Seniors is here to support the entire family.
 Our Admissions Coordinator will conduct an assessment and gather as much information as possible to ensure we are providing you high-quality care that will meet all of your needs.